CANADIAN RESUME FORMAT

 No doubt, a good resume increases your chances and also gives the recruiter a chance to recapitulate your career plans.
 One thing that you should keep in mind while making a resume is to keep it simple and sober.
 Fancy designs and jargon running through words make it messy and difficult to read is only going to make matters worse.
 Such types of resumes tend to get rejected without much consideration.
 Now, let’s take a glance at the top five things that Canadian employers or HR managers want to see in your resumes.

+The task of resume preparation is never easy even though there are thousands of resume templates available on Google and other search engines.
 It is very important to know what the recruiter or more precisely an organization is looking for.
 If you have a prior idea about hiring managers’ expectations and their outlook, it will be easy for you to land your dream job.
-Here are 5 prominent things to be careful of when creating a resume for Canada:
+Here are 5 prominent things to be careful of when creating a resume format for Canada jobs:

 1. Mind the Length: Long resumes often get ignored as recruiters do not have much time to read them in detail.
 A resume should be such that it contains all the important information about the qualifications, experience, skills etc. It should not contain gratuitous or unnecessary information.
 Depending on the level of seniority and achievements, a suitable length should be chosen.
 However, quality should not at all be compromised for minding the length.